Tranquil-Flow/activist-privacy-handbook/README.md

 ---

 ## 🚧 Roadmap: Work in Progress
+We truly believe in the long-term existence of this project.
+We would aspire to continue improving the current features as well as adding more like:

 - **🪙 Anonymous Fundraising**
   Create and contribute to activist campaigns privately via blockchain-native donations.